serverless/serverless/docs/providers/aws/guide/intro.md

 module.exports = serverlessConfiguration;
 ```

+> If deploying using a serverless.ts file, ts-node needs to be installed separately as a dev dependency.

 When you deploy with the Framework by running `serverless deploy`, everything in the service configuration file is deployed at once.

 > For the sake of simplicity, most code snippet detailed in this documentation only refer to the `serverless.yml` YAML service file format.
 However, all functionalities work as well in the other available service file formats.